Blendify/blender-manual/trunk/blender_docs/manual/rigging/skinning/obdata.rst

 how to link (parent) whole objects to armature bones - a way to control the transform properties of this object via a rig.
-However, armatures are much more powerful: they can deform the *shape* of an object (i.e. affect its ObData datablock - its vertices or control points...).
+However, armatures are much more powerful: they can deform the *shape* of an object (i.e. affect its ObData data-block - its vertices or control points...).

 In this case, the child object is parented (skinned) to the whole armature, so that each of its bones controls a part of the "skin" object's geometry.